 Luckily, we're not going to be travelling through space and fighting aliens with green skin.

 No, I’m here to talk to you about these awesome small toilets that will make your small bathrooms seem more spacious.

 Most toilets are ADA regulated toilets, and are generally elongated bowl shaped, which makes everything a whole lot bigger.

 These small toilets are the ones you pick when you don’t want to remodel your whole bathroom, like the wall mounted toilet or the corner toilet.
 Make sure to check out our list of the best toilet types, where we mention other types of toilets that would be perfect for small bathrooms.

 So, let’s go for a ride to find the best small toilet for your bathroom.
 There will be some bumps along the way, but don’t worry, I’ll hold your hand.

 Alright.
 Time to show you some badass compact toilets.

-Make sure you've worn your seat belt because it’s the time to the infinite portals of joys.
+Make sure you've worn your seat belt because it’s the time to venture into the infinite portals of joys.
 Hold tight!
 The adventure awaits.

 Type: One piece